 - Running a business isn’t just about the money for tradespeople.
-Improving lifestyles and providing high levels of customer satisfaction were way ahead of simply making more money.
+Improving lifestyles and achieving better levels of customer satisfaction were actually prioritised ahead of simply making more money.

 - Dealing with admin was most often named as the worst part of the job.

 - The common goal for most tradespeople was to turn a profit, operate efficiently, and find a better work-life balance.

 - Most tradespeople said they were confident about completing jobs and finding new work, whereas with admin they felt less sure.